Best Strategies to Reduce Post-Facelift Swelling

 Pay Attention to Post-Operative Instructions

 During your consultation, your facial plastic surgeon will go over your after-care instructions to help you make sure your incisions heal well and your recovery starts off smoothly.
 Skipping any of your surgeon’s instructions could cause major setbacks to your healing process, often causing additional swelling, pain, and discomfort.
-Go over your post-operative care checklist with your facial plastic surgeon to make sure you are doing everything you can.
+Go over your post-operative care checklist with your Facelift cosmetic surgeon in Beverly Hills plastic surgeon to make sure you are doing everything you can.
 These instructions will likely appear on your list:

 - Leave your bandages alone unless you are instructed to remove them or change them.
 Follow your care instructions closely to keep the area sterile and help prevent infections (which add to swelling).